What is 8 Percent of...? A practical guide to Calculating Percentages

 Q: What about calculating percentages larger than 100%?

 A: The formula still applies.
-For example, to find 120% of 50, you would calculate 1.20 * 50 = 60.
+Because of that, for example, to find 120% of 50, you would calculate 1.
+20 * 50 = 60.
 Percentages larger than 100% represent values greater than the original amount.

 Conclusion: Mastering the Art of Percentage Calculation